-I've written our own course notes for the first seven weeks of the course.
+I've written our own course notes for the first four weeks of the course.
 These should be sufficient for you to understand what we need to know about Java.
-They can be found at https://joshhug.gitbooks.io/hug61b.
+They can be found at https://joshhug.gitbooks.io/obscurantism-in-java-first-edition/content.

 If you find these notes insufficient, you might consider consulting Paul Hilfinger's (free) Java Reference or Head First Java, 2nd Edition by Sierra and Bates (O'Reilly, 2005).
+These are not required for the course.

-The optional textbook for the weeks 8-14 of the course is Algorithms, 4th Edition by Wayne and Sedgewick.
+The optional textbook for the weeks 5-14 of the course is Algorithms, 4th Edition by Wayne and Sedgewick.